 Note: The use of explosive ordinances is strictly forbidden on ships unless authorized by Command.

-Note: As mentioned on our Exams & Benefits page, Weapons, Ammo & Tools are provided to Rank 1+ Members.
-However, these must be requested no sooner than 1 Hour in Advance, from when the Items are needed.
-Requests must be made, in writing, to a Superior, following chain of command.
+Note: Weapons, ammo, and tools are provided to enlisted members upon request.
+However, these must be requested no sooner than 1 hour in advance from when the uniform is needed.
+Requests must be made in writing, to a superior, following chain of command.

 Gearing Up Image